Struggling to understand your child’s communication, behaviour, or needs?

 • Minimally speaking or non-speaking

-• Sensory-sensitive or sensory-seeking
+• Sensory-seeking or sensory-sensitive

-• Using or exploring AAC (Augmentative and Alternative Communication)
+• Using or exploring AAC

 Frequently Asked Questions